julien-jacob/wplingua/readme.txt

 By optimizing indexing, we ensure that your translated pages are not only understood by your audience, but are also easily found by search engines.

+### 🪄 Streamlined Setup Process ###
+Forget about complex plugins to set up, wpLingua enhances the user experience of the multilingual world.

+All you need to do to get started is request your machine translation API key, then play with the language switcher appearance options!

+Let wpLingua take care of the technical aspects while you concentrate on creating compelling content for your international audience.
+Our commitment is **to make multilingual capabilities accessible and easy to use for all WordPress users**.

 ### ✍️ Tailor-made translations at your fingertips with our On-Page Editor ###
 Although wpLingua gives you the convenience of **machine translations**, we understand the nuances of each language.

-wpLingua offers a canvas in which you can **refine each translation** so that it resonates with your unique voice and your brand message adapted to the cultural and contextual expectations of your audience.
+wpLingua allows you **to fine-tune each translation manually** if you need to.

 Experience the fusion of automation and the personal touch with our **visual on-page editor**.

 ### 🎨 Fully customizable language switcher ###
-The wpLingua language selector is fully customizable.
-You can display the language switcher in two ways:
+The wpLingua language switcher is fully customisable.
+You can display the language switcher in three ways:

 ✓ Automatic insertion via predefined positions
-✓ Use of a shortcode to display it wherever you want
+✓ Using a shortcode to display it wherever you like
-✓ Switcher in navigation menu with design defined by the theme
+✓ Insertion in the navigation menu using the design defined by the theme

 You can also control the appearance of the language switcher using: